gmc-code/PC-Microbit-Extension-backup/docs/class_examples/dog_class.rst

 Dog Class
 ====================================================

+| Write a dog class.
 | Set the dog's name and age on calling the Dog class.
-| Write 4 methods to print a descriptive line for each method:
+| Write 4 methods to print a descriptive line for each method, using f strings:
 | get_info()
 | roll_over()
 | sit()